 The remoteness of Los Llanos, Colombia's eastern plains, fosters a natural and cultural setting distinctly different from anywhere else in the country.
 The local llaneros, Colombian cowboys, express their love of the land through cattle ranching, wildlife tracking, poetic chants and traditional music.
 This vast, wild landscape pocked with waterholes is home to an array of birds including red-bellied macaws, roseate spoonbills, jabirus, wire-tailed manakin, chestnut-eared aracari and scarlet ibis.
 Experience life on a working cattle ranch alongside the llaneros, and seek out caimans, howler monkeys and more than 270 bird species with an expert naturalist.

 The camp, which is ours alone, is our base for full days of discovery.
 Assist with conservation initiatives as we visit and monitor wildlife camera traps, and learn about tracking systems to study native wildlife.
-Walk the reserve in search of search of deer, capybara, giant anteater and iguanas.
+Walk the reserve in search of deer, capybara, giant anteater and iguanas.
 Travel by 4x4 into the most remote reaches of the reserve, then walk into otherwise inaccessible areas, like the dense gallery forests that line the wetlands.
 Take a nighttime safari drive in search of caiman that prowl the dusky waterways.
 Those who wish can spend a half-day on horseback in search of wildlife with a local cowboy and a naturalist guide.
 Along the way, learn about traditions like barefoot horseback riding, herding and corralling using a lasso, and singing to call the cattle.
 We’ll come to understand why llanero chants were declared an Intangible Cultural Heritage by UNESCO.
 Days are apt to end with a traditional parrando, consisting of a bonfire dinner, live music, the twirling Joropo dance, and cowboy songs that honor adventure, love and nature.